 Hebrew Language Track*

-The NEJS Major/ Hebrew Track requires the following 10 courses (No double counting is allowed):
+The Hebrew track requires the following 10 courses (no double counting is allowed):

 *NOTE: Students enrolling at Brandeis prior to September 2011 may choose to major in Hebrew according to previous Brandeis Bulletin rules.
 They may also choose to enroll in the Hebrew Language track of NEJS, described above.
 Students enrolling September 2011 or after may only choose the Hebrew Language track.